freqtrade/freqtrade/docs/hyperopt.md

 - `all`: optimize everything
 - `buy`: just search for a new buy strategy
+- `sell`: just search for a new sell strategy
 - `roi`: just optimize the minimal profit table for your strategy
 - `stoploss`: search for the best stoploss value
 - space-separated list of any of the above values for example `--spaces roi stoploss`